heayounchoi/Paper-Study/FastR-CNN.md

 > 3) Object detection is slow: at test-time, features are extracted from each object proposal in each test image, taking 47s/image on detection with VGG16 (on a GPU)

 - R-CNN is slow b/c it performs a ConvNet forward pass for each object proposal, without sharing computation
-- SPPnets (spatial pyramid pooling networks) speeds up R-CNN by sharing computation
+- SPPnets (spatial pyramid pooling networks) speeds up R-CNN by sharing computation (spatial pyramid pooling의 아이디어가 구글넷이랑 비슷함)
 - SPPnet computes a conv feature map for the entire input image and then classifies each object proposal using a feature vector extracted from the shared feature map
 - SPPnet accelerates R-CNN by 10 to 100x at test time and 3x at trainig time
 - however, fine-tuning algorithm cannot update the conv layers that precede the spatial pyramid pooling and this limitation (fixed conv layers) limits the accuracy of very deep networks